ADHD

 Q6 (feeling driven) Often or Very Often

 Traditional interpretation: If 4 or more of your Part A responses fall in shaded boxes, the screen is positive for ADHD.
-Our online tool converts this to a numeric 0–24 score for more precise measurement—a score of 14 or higher corresponds to the traditional 4+ shaded boxes threshold.
+This online version also reports numeric Part A, Part B and total scores for easier tracking, but the shaded-box rule is the canonical quick-screen interpretation.

 Why it matters: ADHD persists into adulthood for many people and can significantly affect relationships, career and quality of life.
 Yet adult ADHD is frequently under‑diagnosed.
 The ASRS offers a quick, self‑administered way to identify individuals whose symptom pattern warrants further evaluation.
 Studies report high internal consistency (Cronbach's alpha ≈ 0.88) and strong concurrent validity (r ≈ 0.84).
 More recent factor analytic work confirms a two‑factor structure (inattention and hyperactivity/impulsivity) with excellent reliability (α ≈ 0.95 for the full scale and ≈ 0.92 for each subscale).